 Laboratory activities are an integral part of the program.
-Instruction and learning activities are provided in a laboratory setting using hands-on experiences with chemicals, implements, and equipment appropriate to the programs content and in accordance with safety and sanitation practices in the trade.
+Instruction and learning activities are provided in a laboratory setting using hands-on experiences with chemicals, implements, and equipment appropriate to the content of the program and in accordance with safety and sanitation practices in the trade.